mmajcica/retain-release/README.md

 ## Contributing

 Feel free to notify any issue in the issues section of this GitHub repository.
 In order to build this task, you will need Node.js and gulp installed.
-Once cloned the repository, just run 'gulp package' and in the newly created folder called dist you will find a new version of the extension.
+Once cloned the repository, just run 'npm install' then 'gulp package' and in the newly created folder called _packages you will find a new version of the extension.